Lash Extension Troubleshooting

 • Pulling off tip incorrectly

 Solution: ensure you a creating your fans in the right way, and removing them from the strip correctly.
 Watch our video demo here to see how to remove lashes from the strip.
+You could also try out our Pro Made Tweezers.

 Problem: Lash roots look clumpy.